MoseleyBioinformaticsLab/ICIKendallTau/README.md

 triangular components are stored.
 An alternative storage format is as a `data.frame`, where there is a single row for each comparison performed.
-This is actually how the results are stored internally, and then they are converted to a matrix form if requested (the default).s To keep the `data.frame` output, add the argument `return_matrix=FALSE` to the call of `ici_kendalltau`.
+This is actually how the results are stored internally, and then they are converted to a matrix form if requested (the default).
+To keep the `data.frame` output, add the argument `return_matrix=FALSE` to the call of `ici_kendalltau`.